AdobeDocs/contributor.en/help/introduction.md

 ---
-title: Contributor guide overview for Adobe documentation
+title: Contributor guide overview for Adobe tech docs
-seo-title: Contributor guide overview for Adobe documentation
+seo-title: Contributor guide overview for Adobe Experience Cloud technical documentation
-description: The guide describes how you can contribute to the Adobe documentation site.
+description: The guide describes how you can contribute suggestions and additions to the Adobe documentation site.
 seo-description: The guide describes how you can contribute to the Adobe documentation site.
 ---